 A gift where the donor has reserved or retained some direct or indirect benefit or enjoyment over the property given away is treated as being part of the donor's estate for tax purposes until the reservation is removed.
-It should be noted that this does not affect the normal IHT consequences of making the gift; although, if ultimately this causes potential double taxation, regulations provide appropriate offset to avoid this.
-For example, a gift to a trust of which the settlor (the person adding property to the trust) is also a beneficiary may trigger a lifetime tax charge at 20%, while the asset gifted would still remain within the settlor's estate for IHT purposes, subject to 40% IHT on death.
+It should be noted that this does not affect the normal IHT consequences of making the gift, although, if this ultimately causes potential double taxation, regulations provide appropriate offset to avoid this.
+For example, a gift to a trust of which the settlor (the person adding property to the trust) is also a beneficiary may trigger a lifetime tax charge at 20% (and a charge on each 10-year anniversary of the trust creation), while the asset gifted would also be treated as within the settlor's estate for IHT purposes on death (and therefore subject to 40% IHT).
 The release of the reservation is regarded as the making of a potentially exempt transfer.
 These provisions can also be triggered by any informal, nonbinding arrangement made with the recipient of the gift to provide a benefit in some indirect way to the donor.